diana-hui-yang/cohesity-scripts/sbt/backup-ora-coh-sbt/README.md

 - -o : ORACLE_DB_NAME (Need to have an entry of this database in /etc/oratab.
 If it is RAC, it is db_unique_name)
 - -a : yes (yes means archivelog backup only, no means database backup plus archivelog backup)
 - -i : If not archive only, it is full or incremental backup.
 0 is full backup, and 1 is cumulative incremental backup
+- -c : Cohesity Cluster DNS name.
+It precedes Cohesity VIPs
-- -f : The file lists Cohesity Cluster VIPs
+- -f : The file lists Cohesity Cluster VIPs.
+This file is NOT used if Cohesity Cluster name is provided
 - -v : Cohesity View that is configured to be the target for Oracle backup
 - -s : Cohesity SBT library name including directoy or just directory (default name is libsbt_6_and_7_linux-x86_64.so)
 - -e : Retention time (days to retain the backups, apply only after uncomment "Delete obsolete" in this script)